meownoid/nb/README.md

 ## How It Works

 When you run a notebook, `nb` checks if it has already been converted to a script and whether it has changed since the last execution.
 If it is the first run or the notebook has been modified, `nb` converts it into a script using the configured Jupyter executable.
 Converted notebooks are stored in a cache.
-Additionally, all `.ipynb` and `.py` files in the notebooks folder are cached to support imports and `%run` magic commands.
+Additionally, all `.py` files in the notebooks folder are cached to support local imports.

+To optimize performance, additional files are cached only when the notebook is modified.
+This means that updates to imported files will not be reflected unless the notebook itself is also changed.